FrancisBanville/ms_interpreting_probabilities/README.md

 evaluated (@Tbl:prob).
 Unlike $E_k$, these environmental conditions do not represent conditions occurring at specific locations.
-Ecological feasibility represents the probability that two taxa interact if they were to encounter each other under given environmental conditions, assuming they had infinite time to interact.
+Ecological feasibility represents the probability that two taxa interact if they were to encounter each other under given environmental conditions, assuming they had enough time to interact.
 Incorporating environmental conditions into a trait-matching model may be important when there is high covariance between the environment and traits.
 For instance, in our example involving rattlesnakes and lemmings, the